 NKCDC recently purchased several properties on Kensington Avenue between Lehigh and Allegheny Avenues:

 - 3000 Kensington Ave.
 (3,573 sq. ft. former diner and apartments)

 While it will take time for us to raise capital and begin renovation work, NKCDC is committed to turn these empty parcels into community assets.
 Partners and community members are already pitching in.
-Thanks to a grant from Rite Aid Healthy Futures, the lots at 2964 and 2968 Kensington will be part of a community garden initiative to improve health outcomes for children and families and increase sustainable land sovereignty and food production in the area.
+Thanks to a grant from Rite Aid Healthy Futures, the vacant lots above will be part of a community garden initiative to improve health outcomes for children and families and increase sustainable land sovereignty and food production in the area.

 The new anchors will supplement public and community assets between Lehigh and Kensington Avenues:

 - SEPTA’s Somerset and Allegheny El stops bookend the corridor

 - Orinoka Civic House, a block from the Somerset El stop, contains 51 affordable rental units and NKCDC’s offices, as well as a new Kensington Empowerment Hub which will be providing services to neighborhood residents by mid-2022 .

 - McPherson Square is a historic park and library that has been identified for investment through the city’s Rebuild program.
 The square should be an important site for youth programs, assistance for job seekers, computer access, and outdoor recreation.